Adarsh Divakaran

 プロフィール

 Adarsh is a Python geek and an experienced Backend Developer with expertise in building APIs using Python.
-He is currently the Co-founder and Lead Backend Engineer at Lexoga, where he works on building a job platform for the AI-first world.
+He is currently working as a Software Engineering Specialist in the Human Data team at xAI

 Adarsh began his Speaker journey by presenting at the GraphQL Summit ‘22 and has spoken at various international Python conferences, including PyCascades, EuroPython, PyCon US, Djangocon, and FlaskCon.